ElMannouziMehdi1/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
-I'm El Mehdi El Mannouzi.
-I’m a data student and passionate about transforming raw information into meaningful insights.
+I'm Mehdi. a data student who is passionate about transforming raw information into meaningful insights.